-Durable construction, quick and easy adjustments, secure shoulder straps, and the ability to recline make Hamax a winner.
+Durable construction, quick and easy adjustments, secure shoulder straps, and the ability to recline make Hamax Caress a winner.
+The Caress is available in both rack-mounted and frame-mounted styles.
+This review focuses on the rack-mounted version.

 BEST FOR: Families wanting the ultimate in comfort in child bike seats, but have a bike whose frame isn’t compatible with a frame-mounted seat.